topoftheyear/Byte-le-Royale-2019/sphinx/using_the_visualizer.md

 * `3` - Material sell price by station
 * `4` - Material Buy vs Sell
 * `5` - Material Production vs Consumption
+  * On any of the graphs for 1-5 you can hide specific graph lines with the number displayed by them
 * `Shift-Up`: Disable interpolation.
 * `Shift-Down`: Enable interpolation.
 Results in smoother flight paths but runs slower on windows.
 * **Click on station** - Station statistics
+* **Click on ship** - Ship statistics